WilliamTjonndal/IT3212/assignment4/Group 25.md

 ### Compare and Explain the results in terms of both the computation time and the performance of the classification algorithms

-When comparing the different classification algorithms, both computation time and predictive performance showed clear differences between the CNN and the traditional machine learning models (Random forest, XGBoost, and the stacking ensemble).
+When comparing the different classification algorithms, both computation time and predictive performance showed clear differences between the CNN and the traditional machine learning models (Random forest, SVM, XGBoost, and the stacking ensemble).

 For the basic and advanced models, we did not feed raw images directly.
 Instead, we first computed feature representations for each image.
 This feature extraction pipeline took roughly 30 minutes to run.
 On top of this, training the advanced models significantly exceeded the total training time of the CNN (23 minutes).
 The XGBoost took about 40 minutes to train and the stacking ensemble took about 1 hour.
-Random forest required 10 minutes to train, and SVM needed half an hour.
+Random forest required 10 minutes to train, making it the fastest of all our models, while SVM needed half an hour.

 #### Reasons For Differences In Model Computation Performance

-There are several plausible reasons for the differences in model computation time and performance.

 **Extra preprocessing cost:**\
 The feature extraction step for Random forest, SVM, XGBoost and the stacking ensemble is a separate stage that must be applied to every image before training.
 In contrast, the CNN learns features directly from the raw pixels, and the only additional preprocessing, data augmentation, is done before its given to the model.
 If we are considering the entire time of running the pipeline for each model, the CNN performs best on both prediction accuracy and computation time.